Workplace Recycling

 What’s changing and why

-The new law requires all workplaces, including businesses, public bodies and the third sector, to separate these recyclable materials from their general waste.
+The new requires all workplaces, including businesses, public bodies and the third sector, to separate these recyclable materials from their general waste.

 • Food leftovers or waste generated by food preparation